kyarik/pre-router/README.md

 - `errorFallback?: ComponentType<{ error: Error; retry: () => void }>` is the error fallback component to show when an error occurs for some route, e.g., when the component or data for a route fails to load.
 This component is given two props: `error` and `retry`. `error` is the `Error` object and `retry` is a callback to retry loading the failed route.
 Generally, you should include a _Retry_ button in the error fallback, and pass `retry` as its `onClick` prop.

-- `history?: RouterHistory` (default: `'browser'`) specifies the type of history object to use for route navigation.
-The history object is created with the [`history` package](https://github.com/ReactTraining/history). `RouterHistory` can be one of the following:
+- `history?: RouterHistoryOption` (default: `'browser'`) specifies the type of history object to use for route navigation.
+The history object is created with the [`history` package](https://github.com/ReactTraining/history). `RouterHistoryOption` can be one of the following:

   - `'browser'` creates a `BrowserHistory` that uses the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
 The current route's path will be the actual path in the URL.
 For example, if the domain is `https://example.com` and the route path is `/profile`, then the URL for the page will be `https://example.com/profile`.
   - `'hash'` creates a `HashHistory`.
 The current route's path will be in the hash portion of the URL.
 For example, if the domain is `https://example.com`, the path under which the page loads is `/`, and the route path is `/profile`, then the URL for the page will be `https://example.com/#/profile`.